 Agile Project managers will create impressive-looking plans of different stages and milestones of the project.
-But you don’t need the FBI failure example to understand that nothing ever works according to plan.
+But you don’t need the FBI failure example to understand that your work will not always go according to plan.

 Top-down plans are unrealistic because they don’t consider the inputs of those people who will actually do hands-on work on the project.

-Rigid plans are also counterproductive because they make it difficult to quickly change tack when something goes wrong.
-Besides, they also put enormous pressure on developers which damages their productivity.
+Rigid plans are also counterproductive because they make it difficult to quickly change the work when something goes wrong.
+Besides, they also put enormous pressure on the product owner and the developers which damages their productivity.

 2) Incorrect Assumptions

 Every project begins with a vision of what the output is supposed to look like.
 This vision is based on certain assumptions about what would be most useful to the customer.

 The truth is, human beings are not great at predicting what they want.
 The only way a customer will actually know what’s useful to them, is through actually using the product.